Conservation of Water Resources and Biodiversity

 Targets and Results for the Fiscal Year

-Due to heavy rain falls caused by recent climate change, the risk of rainwater flooding our plants is increasing.
-The Nabtesco Group uses oil-based type and water-soluble type cutting fluids in our business operations and recognizes the risk that hazardous substances contained in these cutting might be discharged to rivers if rainwater floods the manufacturing facilities.
-To prevent this, we are making capital expenditure to install oil-water separation tanks and oil recovery equipment.
+Due to heavy rainfall caused by recent climate change, the risk of rainwater flooding our plants is increasing.
+The Nabtesco Group uses both oil-based and water-soluble cutting fluids in its business operations and recognizes the risk that, if rainwater enters the manufacturing facilities, oil and chemical substances may flow into rivers.
+To prevent this, we are making capital expenditures to install oil-water separation tanks and oil recovery equipment.

-Target of Water Use Activities and FY2023 Results
+Target of Water Use Activities and FY2024 Results

 Global Water Intake Amount